311zzb/gitlet/gitlet-design.md

 1. Get the `Commit` object of the local repository's head commit and the front commit of the remote repository's given branch.
    Create a new branch at the remote repository if such branch does not exist.
-2. Calculate the commits to push by contracting the ancestors of the two commits.
+2. Calculate the commits need to be pushed by contracting the ancestors of the two commits.
-3. Push the `Commits` (and their associating `Tree` and `Blob`) to the remote repository.
+3. Push the `Commit`s (and their associating `Tree` and `Blob`) to the remote repository.
    Specifically, using the caching and writing back mechanisms developed for the local repository.
+   Commit's IDs are added to the remote `allCommitsID` file upon pushing.
 4. Reset the remote repository (change it to the given branch and fast-forward that branch).

+#### `fetch` command

+1. Get the `Commit` object of the local repository's fetched branch's head commit and the head commit of the remote repository's designated branch.
+2. Calculate the commits need to be fetched by contracting the ancestors of the two commits.
+3. Fetch the `Commit`s (and their associating `Tree` and `Blob`) to the local repository.
+   Specifically, using the caching and writing back mechanisms of the local repository.
+   Commit's IDs are added to the local `allCommitsID` file upon fetching.

 ## Persistence